🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 • Ultimate Bodhichitta: Here, our understanding of emptiness becomes more nuanced through meditation and study.
 We develop a strong conceptual understanding of emptiness and begin to prepare our minds for the direct realisation of ultimate truth.
 In the Pranidhana-Raja, this second path corresponds to verses starting with the Actual Aspiration, crossing the threshold and making a heartfelt commitment to the bodhisattva path.
 We will cover these verses in Weeks 4 & 5.

-The first and second paths together are called the Path of Aspiring Conduct, which Rinpoche referred to as “beginner bodhisattvas”.
+The first and second paths together are called the Stage of Aspiring Conduct, which Rinpoche referred to as “beginner bodhisattvas”.

 (3) Path of Seeing and the First Bhumi